 Heat while stirring to evaporate the excess liquid solution.
-It is ok to boil(hot plate at 200 degrees C) the LMT as long as the LMT is not dried out completly at above 100 degrees C as the LMT will be damaged.
+It is ok heat the hot plate to 200 degrees C as long as the LMT is not dried out completely at above 100 degrees C as the LMT will be damaged.

 Tip: Place a child’s glass marble in the solution - the marble will float when the LMT is near density.
 Depending on the marble, this is usually at about 2.7 Specific Gravity.